Wedding Photography Businesses and the GDPR (General Data Protection Regulation)

 GDPR will now regard sole traders as individuals.

 Which means that AFTER 25th May 2018, you can’t send Business to Consumer (B2C) marketing to private individuals or to SOLE TRADERS without having obtained and recorded their prior consent.
-So if you attend networking events getting a business card or telephone contact details from someone does NOT give you the automatic right to email or call them.
-You NEED to get consent to contact them.
-Maybe change your business card to have a tick box saying “Yes” or “No” to contact when you hand it over?!! 😉
+So if you attend networking events getting a business card or telephone contact details from someone does NOT give you the automatic right to email or call them repeatedly.
+One email/call is ok, after that you NEED to get consent to contact them.
+(Maybe change your business card to have a tick box saying “Yes” or “No” to contact when you hand it over?!! 😉

 If you are marketing to corporate bodies you don’t need prior consent from them, but you must follow the opt-out rules.